Argus C44

 Using the Argus C44

-Shutter speeds are limited to 300, 100, 50, 25, 10, and B. On the other hand, my Leica IIf shutter speeds are limited to 500, 200, 100, 60, 40, 30, and B so the Argus is not too badly handicapped.
+Shutter speeds are limited to 300, 100, 50, 25, 10, and B. This is roughly comparable to my Leica IIf whose shutter speeds are 500, 200, 100, 60, 40, 30, and B.

-Intermediate Lake, Michigan.
-(Argus C44, 50mm f/2.8 Cintagon, FP4+, 2023.)
+Lakefront home Intermediate Lake, Michigan Argus C44, 50mm f/2.8 Cintagon, FP4+, 2023.

 The Argus Building

-The Argus Building (Ann Arbor, Michigan).
-(Nikon F, 50mm f/1.4 Nikkor-S, HP5+, 2023.)
+The Argus Building Ann Arbor, Michigan Nikon F, 50mm f/1.4 Nikkor-S, HP5+, 2023.

 The Argus Museum

 The Argus Museum occupies several rooms in the Argus Building.
-The museum is not large but it has an extensive and well-organized collection of Argus cameras, other Argus artifacts and documents, and the exhibits include informative notes.
-It’s an important resource for those interested in Argus cameras, the history of the American photographic industry, and Depression-era business and society.
+The museum is not large but it has an extensive and well-organized collection of Argus cameras, other Argus artifacts and documents, and informative notes.

 Maintenance and repair